freebasic/fbfrog/readme.txt

   require downloading many tarballs for different versions of the library), and it allows modifications made to the binding to be preserved...

-- Add output directory option

 - libzip: zip_source_free() vs. enumconst ZIP_SOURCE_FREE,
           zip_stat_index() vs. #define ZIP_STAT_INDEX

-- #include foo.h  ->  #include foo.bi, if foo.bi will be generated too
-- #include stdio.h -> #include crt/stdio.bi, for some known default headers
-  (or perhaps let presets do this)

-- add pass to check all identifiers against FB keywords, and to check for dupdefs due to case insensitivity